vlstill/presentations/pds_2018s_b/pres.md

 }
 ```

-## C11 Memory Orders III
+## Memory Orders III

 - **acquire+release** -- for read-modify-write/compare-and-swap operations

 * **sequential consistency** -- all SC operations are in a total order
   - the default
-  - atomic in other programming languages are usually SC
+  - atomics in other programming languages are usually SC

 . . .